Binns Track 10 day itinerary

 Days 1 & 2: Mt Dare to Alice Springs (421km)

 Starting at the SA/NT border, the track begins at Mt Dare.
 Watch the sunrise here before setting off on the 421km journey along Old Andado Track to Alice Springs.
 Flanking the western fringe of the Simpson Desert, the track passes sand ridges 5-8m high and meanders through the Finke River flood-out.
 Enjoy a picnic lunch at Molly Clark’s Old Andado Homestead and unwind in its old-world charm.

 Take a night or two to enjoy Alice Springs.
 This small town has unexpected experiences and all levels of accommodation, from camping sites to 4-star hotels.
 Rise early and watch the sun rise from a hot air balloon or take in sunset from the back of a camel.
 Visit Alice Springs Desert Park and get up close to the native flora and fauna, including the Wedge-tailed eagle or the endangered bilby.

 Spend a few extra days and check out the gorges, waterholes and world-class hiking trails in the West MacDonnell Ranges just next to Alice Springs.

-Continue on to Ruby Gap Nature Park (4WD access only) and take in the sights including native birds and wildlife along the river bed.
-If you wish to stay the night, set up your campsite along the river bed.
+Continue on to Ruby Gap Nature Park (4WD access only) and take in the sights including native birds and wildlife.
+If you’re staying the night, set up camp along the river bed.

 Follow the Pinnacles Track to Gemtree on the Plenty Highway, through the breathtaking scenery of the rugged Harts Ranges.
 Camp overnight at a powered or unpowered caravan and camping site, or in a cabin.
 Try your luck fossicking for semi-precious stones such as Zircons and red garnets.